-The recently updated page on the WordPress guide of the research center lists several benefits of using WordPress to manage their websites.
+The recently updated page on the WordPress guide of the research centre lists several benefits of using WordPress to manage their websites.
 Although the benefits mentioned on the page are mostly from the internal perspective of website admins, they are relevant to any other organisations looking to adopt and use WordPress.

 Benefits of WordPress as a CMS